jimstir/Reserve-Vault/README.md

 #### proposalRedeem
 > - Burn shares, receive 1 to 1 value of assets
-> - MUST have open proposal number
+> - MUST have closed proposal number
 > - MUST have userDeposit greater than or equal to userWithdrawal
   ```yaml
   - name: proposalRedeem